roura356a/csk/intl.en-US/User Guide for Genomics Service/AGS workflow/Sample workflow templates.md

 ## Output Parameters

 This type of workflow template allows you to use the result of a step as a parameter, rather than as an artifact.
 In addition to the results of scripts, you can also use the results from a type of step.
 These results apply to condition tests, loops, and arguments.
 Output parameters are used in a similar way as script results.
-However, the values of output parameters are set to the content of a generated file rather than the content of stdout.
+However, the values of output parameters are set to the content of a generated file rather than the content of stdout files.

 ```
 apiVersion: argoproj.io/v1alpha1